-Jay is a co-founder of the Meerkat Media Collective, an award winning interdisciplinary collection of artists who prioritize shared authorship and skillsharing within their creative process.
-He edited, co-shot and co-directed the collectives first feature length documentary Stages which won Best Documentary and the Audience Award when it premiered at the HBO New York International Latino Film Festival.
-He's also one of the directors, producers, cinematographers and lead editors for their upcoming feature documentary Brasslands (2013) which has screened around the world including Rotterdam, Los Angeles Film Festival, CPH:DOX and a huge Rooftop Films New York premiere event with four live brass bands and an audience of over 2,000 people.
+In 2005, Jay co-founded the Meerkat Media Collective, an award winning collective and co-operatively run production company that prioritize shared authorship and skillsharing within their creative process.
+He edited, photographed and co-directed the collective's first feature length documentary Stages (New Day Films, 2010) which won Best Documentary and the Audience Award when it premiered at the HBO New York International Latino Film Festival.
+He also co-directed, produced, photographed and edited their newest feature documentary Brasslands (2013) which has screened around the world including Rotterdam, Los Angeles Film Festival, CPH:DOX and a huge Rooftop Films New York premiere event with four live brass bands and an audience of over 2,000 people.

-In addition to his work in production and post, Jay designs and teaches filmmaking workshops for Downtown Community Television Center and has served as a guest instructor at the New School and NYU.
-In addition to participation in the Brooklyn Filmmakers Collective, he's a proud member-owner of New Day Films, the world's longest running filmmaker owned and run distribution coop.
+As an educator, Jay teaches filmmaking workshops for Downtown Community Television Center and has served as a guest instructor at the New School and NYU.
+In addition to participation in the Brooklyn Filmmakers Collective, he's a proud member-owner of New Day Films, the world's longest running filmmaker owned and run distribution cooperative.